TheDragonSkull/Sun-Blinded-Mod/README.md

 # ⚙️ How it works

 ### Sun Exposure
-Looking at the sun for up to 5s builds up sun exposure, gradually triggering visual discomfort effects instead of instant penalties.
+Looking at the sun for up to 5s builds up sun exposure, gradually triggering visual discomfort effects instead of instant penalties. **[Detection radius be changed in the config file]**
 * Exposure: Staring at the sun increases exposure intensity over time, which slowly decreases once the player looks away.
 * Afterimage: If the player stares at the sun for more than 1 second, an afterimage is generated when they stop looking at it.
 Its duration and intensity depend on how long the sun was stared at.